TOD-theses/paper-T-RACE/main.typ

 In the file `displacement.py`, the lines 154-155 replay the normal execution order, and lines 158-159 the reverse execution order.
 They only execute $T_A$ and $T_V$ (in normal and reverse order), but do not execute any intermediate transactions.

 === Block environments
 When we analyze a pair of transactions $(T_A , T_B)$, it may happen that these are not part of the same block.
 The execution of the transactions may depend on the block environment they are executed in, for instance if they access the current block number.
 Thus, executing $T_A$ or $T_B$ in a block environment different from the blockchain may alter their behaviour.
-From our intuitive TOD definition, it is not clear which block environment(s) we use when replaying the transactions in normal and reverse order.
+From our preliminary TOD definition, it is not clear which block environment(s) we use when replaying the transactions in normal and reverse order.

 ==== Code analysis of @zhang_combatting_2023